 Discrimination, Sexual Harassment, and Sexual Violence

 Discrimination based on membership in a protected group, sexual harassment, and sexual violence will not be tolerated by the University, whether by faculty, students, staff, or by others while on property owned by or under the control of the University.
-For more information about reporting discrimination, sexual harassment, or sexual violence and related grievance procedures, consult the Sex Discrimination and Sexual Misconduct Policy or the University’s Title IX Statement or contact the Office of Equal Opportunity and Compliance at 645-6519 or the Dean of Students Department (for complaints against students) at 644-2428 or http://srr.fsu.edu.
+For more information about reporting discrimination, sexual harassment, or sexual violence and related grievance procedures, consult the Sex Discrimination and Sexual Misconduct Policy or the University’s Title IX Statement or contact the Office of Equal Opportunity and Compliance at 645-6519 or the Office of Student Support and Transitions (for complaints against students) at 644-2428 or https://dsst.fsu.edu/.
 All University faculty and staff members must report every incident or complaint of sexual misconduct or discrimination to the Title IX Office through http://report.fsu.edu or at http://titleix.fsu.edu.

 The purpose of the grade appeals system is to afford an opportunity for an undergraduate or graduate student to appeal a final course grade under certain circumstances.
-Faculty judgment of students’ academic performance is inherent in the grading process and hence should not be overturned except when the student can show that the grade awarded represents a gross violation of the instructor’s own specified grading standards and therefore was awarded in an arbitrary, capricious, or discriminatory manner.
-The grading standards utilized during the grade appeals process are those that were contained in the instructor’s syllabus at the beginning of the semester.
-This system does not apply to preliminary or comprehensive exams or to thesis or dissertation defenses; these issues are reviewed by the Student Academic Relations Committee via the Assistant Vice President for Faculty Development and Advancement.
+Faculty judgment of students’ academic performance is inherent in the grading process and hence should not be overturned except when the student can show that the grade awarded represents a gross violation of the instructor’s own specified evaluation (grading) statement and therefore was awarded in an arbitrary, capricious, or discriminatory manner.
+The evaluation (grading) statement utilized during the grade appeals process is the one contained in the instructor’s syllabus at the beginning of the semester.
+This system does not apply to preliminary or comprehensive exams or to thesis or dissertation defenses; these issues are reviewed by the Faculty Senate Student Academic Relations Committee via the Office of Faculty Development and Advancement.